GSA tours SA Limestone Coast and finds world class attractions

 The Mundulla Hotel, recently reopened and built in 1884, offers a bistro and watering hole for locals and visitors seven days a week.

 Penola – a cultural experience of arts, roses and history

-The region has a rich pioneering history that includes Penola's Mother Mary MacKillop Interpretive Centre, a tribute to the woman who could become Australia's first saint.
+The region has a rich pioneering history that includes Penola's Mother Mary MacKillop Interpretive Centre, a tribute to the woman who has become Australia's first saint.